Investing Tips For Beginners & Investment Hacks To Bring The Pro Investor Out Of You!

 Now is a good time to get crystal clear on your investment objectives.
 Here are some good questions to ask:

-- Do you want capital appreciation, dividend income or total returns?
+- Do you want capital appreciation, income from investments or total returns?

 - What is the money going to be used for?